Jefferson County Chamber of Commerce Plans & Policies

 State of Tennessee Information

-Food and drink establishments must exclusively offer drive-thru, take-out, or delivery options.
+Food and drink establishments may open dining rooms with a limited capacity and still offer drive-thru, take-out, or delivery options.
 Establishments may sell alcohol in closed containers by take-out or delivery to those age 21 and older.

 Visitation to nursing homes, retirement homes, long-term care facilities, and assisted-living facilities is limited to essential care-related visits only.